rdodesigns/vimrc/README.md

 - [Abolish][abolish]: easily search for, substitute, and abbreviate multiple variants of a word
 - [Go][go_bundle]: Vim plugins for Go.
 Includes syntax highlighting.
+- SuperTab: use tab for omni completion.
+- [EasyMotion][easymotion]: EasyMotion provides a much simpler way to use some motions in vim.
+- vim-moin: A MoinMoin wiki syntax file.

 <!-- Links -->